Locations:

 What medications are used to treat insulin resistance?

-While there are currently no medications that treat insulin resistance specifically, your healthcare provider may prescribe medications to treat coexisting conditions.
+There are currently no medications that treat the condition specifically.
+Your healthcare provider may prescribe medications to treat coexisting conditions.
 Some examples include:

 Can I reverse insulin resistance?